 I had left off needing to install the convertible section onto my new quarter panel.
 I decided to do this after the rest of the panel was installed because I knew fitment would be easier.

-Shortly after I finished the metalwork on the quarter panel, I side-blasted the entire exterior of the car and primed it with epoxy primer.
+Shortly after I finished the metalwork on the quarter panel, I soda-blasted the entire exterior of the car and primed it with epoxy primer.

 January 2012, and still on those horrible wheels.
 Not for long!